Skip to main content

 Evaluating the Reversibility of Cardiac Abnormalities

-A central question in the management of GHD is the extent to which growth can reverse the associated cardiac abnormalities.
+A central question in the management of GHD is the extent to which growth hormone replacement therapy can reverse the associated cardiac abnormalities.
 Meta-analyses of randomized controlled trials have provided robust evidence on this topic.
 Growth hormone treatment has been consistently shown to increase left ventricular mass, effectively reversing the atrophy seen in untreated patients.

-This structural improvement is accompanied by increases in and left ventricular end-diastolic diameter, suggesting an enhancement of cardiac filling and output.
+This structural improvement is accompanied by increases in stroke volume and left ventricular end-diastolic diameter, suggesting an enhancement of cardiac filling and output.
 The table below summarizes the typical effects of GH replacement on key echocardiographic parameters.

 Echocardiographic Parameter Finding in Untreated GHD Effect of Growth Hormone Replacement Therapy